 - Shaky hands

-More serious problems may arise and range from hallucinations about 12 to 24 hours after the last alcoholic drink, and seizures within the first 2 days after you stop the alcohol beverage abuse.
-You can see, feel, or hear things that are not really there.
+More serious problems may arise and range from hallucinations about 12 hours to a day after the last alcoholic drink.
+Seizures can occur within the first 2 days after you have stopped drinking.
+You may even hear or see things that are not really there.

 If you drink alcohol only once in a while, it’s unlikely that you’ll have alcohol withdrawal symptoms when you stop drinking.
 But if you’ve gone through alcohol withdrawal once before, you’re more likely to go through it again when you decide to call it quits meaning that an alcohol detox program like the one offered at Coastal Detox, will give you a better chance at lasting sobriety and improved mental health.